ArchanaKalathiya/C-Programming/Algorithms/Tree Traversals/Readme.md

 ## Inorder Travesal

-If a binary tree is traversed in-order, the output will produce sorted key values in an ascending order.
+- If a binary tree is traversed in-order, the output will produce sorted key values in an ascending order.
+- Inorder traversal gives nodes in non-decreasing order.
+- To get nodes of BST in non-increasing order, a variation of Inorder traversal where Inorder traversal s reversed can be used.

 ### Algorithm
 1. Recursively visit the left subtree.